Diaspora Community Playing A Critical Role In Creating Awareness On Kashmir: Masood Khan - UrduPoint

 Diaspora Community Playing A Critical Role In Creating Awareness On Kashmir: Masood Khan

-Islamabad, (UrduPoint / Pakistan Point News - 10th Jul, 2019 ) Sardar Masood Khan, President Azad Jammu and Kashmir, has said that the role of the Pakistani-Kashmiri diaspora community has been central in raising critical awareness about the Kashmir issue, massive human rights violations taking place in Indian Occupied Kashmir (IOK) and advocating the compelling need for the realization of the right to self-determination of people of Jammu and Kashmir.
+They were effectively advocating the compelling need for the realization of the right to self-determination of people of Jammu and Kashmir.

-The President made these remarks while interacting with a delegation led by Ms. Ghazala Habib, Chairperson Friends of Kashmir International (FOK-I) – a non-profit organization working to raise awareness on the Kashmir issue and the grave human rights violations taking place in IOK.
+The President made these remarks while interacting with a delegation led by Ms. Ghazala Habib, Chairperson Friends of Kashmir International (FOK-I) a non-profit organization working to raise awareness on the Kashmir issue and the grave human rights violations taking place in IOK, said a press release.

-Ms. Ghazala Habib informed the President of efforts undertaken by their organization and the diaspora community in general in regard to raising awareness on the issue of Kashmir and the human rights violations taking place in IOK at the hands of Indian occupation forces.

 She said that a major international conference will be organized in the last quarter of this year by FOK-I in the USA and she also took this opportunity to invited the President to address the conference.